hongshuochen/EE599-HW6/README.md

 - Deadline: TBD by 23:59 pm
 - Total: TBD.
 100 points is considered full credit.

-## Question 1 (20 Points.
+## Question 1 (30 Points.
 Easy)
-In this question, we will write two functions using BFS to *measure* a given binary tree.
+In this question, we will write three functions using BFS to *measure* a given binary tree.
 The definition of ```TreeNode``` could be found in ```cpplib.h```.
 Note that this problem is partially same with HW4Q2, but you are supposed to use BFS to sovle it.
 Recursive-based solution will lead to zero credit.
 - Given a binary tree, find its total number of nodes.
 - Given a binary tree, find the sum of numbers from all its nodes.
+- Given a binary tree, find its minimum depth.
+The minimum depth is the number of nodes along the shortest path from the root node down to the nearest leaf node.
+A leaf is a node with no children.

   Example:
   Input: